jrosell/ambhtmx/README.md

 # ambhtmx

-Build a Full-stack App with ambiorix and htmx.
+Build a Full-stack R App with ambiorix and htmx.

 ## Installation